bayareawebpro/laravel-multistep-forms/README.md

 #### `isLastStep()`

-Get the last step (highest) integer.
+Determine if the current step the last step.

 #### `stepConfig(?int $step = null)`